 - Better image quality: Features a larger and more technologically advanced imaging sensor.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (2000/sec vs 500/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/2000s vs 1/500s) to freeze action.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.